Robert336/AthleticsCentreBot/README.md

 Next steps:
- - Transform into web app
+ - [ ] Transform into web app using Flask
- - Remotly Host on Raspberry Pi
+ - [ ] Remotly Host on Raspberry Pi to run 24/7
- - Impliment multi-thread processing to handle multiple users
+ - [ ] Impliment multi-thread processing to handle multiple users at the same time
- - General optimisation (use faster search algorithims)
+ - [ ] General optimisation (use faster search algorithims)
- - Fix login timeout issues
+ - [x] Fix login timeout issues
- - Add reserved times to Google Calendar
+ - [ ] Add reserved times to Google Calendar